PKJonas/speech-to-text-1/README.md

 - `npm run dev`: Start both frontend and backend development servers concurrently
 - `npm run dev:frontend`: Start only the frontend development server
 - `npm run dev:backend`: Start only the backend server
-- `npm run dev:tool`: Start the development server for the audio recording tool
 - `npm test`: Run the test suite

-## Development Tools

-- `npm run dev:tool`: This command starts a development server for an audio recording tool.
-Use this to create test audio files for the game.
-Access the tool at `http://localhost:5173/tool.html` when running this command.

 ## Project Structure